Welcome

 Getting involved

 Church of the Loving Shepherd is sometimes considered unusual because it doesn’t insist on membership.
 Therefore, at the most basic level, getting involved is a matter of personal initiative.
 “Membership” happens in two ways.
 Someone who worships regularly with the church family for three months or more is generally viewed as a part of the church family.
-An individual who has worshipped regularly with the church family in the three-month period prior to any business meeting may register to be a voting member of the CLS non-profit corporation at that meeting.
+An individual who worships regularly with the congregation for a nine-month period just prior to a business meeting may regester for her/his first business meeting.
+After the first meeting, regular worship for three months prior to the meeting is expected in order to register as a member for business.
 We want our work guided by the people consistently entering into the congregation’s worship and working “shoulder-to-shoulder” to carry out the congregation’s mission.

 Our philosophy is not “more is better” in any of these areas.
 Becoming truly human requires balance and self-understanding, and it is our hope that those who “get involved” here will be growing into that sort of wholeness.